-Some PR firms turn down dance before they even see it.
+I’ve encountered PR firms that turn down dance before they even see it.
 If you’re pushing an organic, cross-genre project to boot, your search is bound to narrow even further, which doesn’t necessarily mean you’re left with good, remaining options or the ideal PR fit for your film.

 To be brutally honest, the PR profession also suffers

 a general lack of transparency, if not a shady reputation.

 It stands between you and a press that’s not easy to move, unless it’s covering someone who probably doesn’t need the press.

 Fair enough and a reasonable basis to give promoters some space-time to find and secure media interest in your work, but from my experience, promoters don’t generally reveal their methods or communications.
 You’re not privy to their efforts on your behalf, unless you’re housing them.